ewfreesRes/Regression-Modeling-with-Actuarial-and-Financial-Applications/chapter5.md

 As part of the pre-processing for the model fitting, we will split the data into training and test subsamples.
 For this exercise, we use a 75/25 split although other choices are certainly suitable.
 Some analysts prefer to do this splitting before looking at the data.
 Another approach, adopted here, is that the final report typically contains summary statistcs of the entire data set and so it makes sense to do so when examining summary statistics.

 We start by fitting a benchmark model.
 It is common to use all available explanatory variables with the outcome on the original scale and so we use this as our benchmark model.
-This exercise shows that when you [plot()](https://www.rdocumentation.org/packages/graphics/versions/3.5.0/topics/plot) a fitted linear regression model it `R`, the result provides four graphs that you have seen before.
-These are very useful for identifying an appropriate model.
+This exercise shows that when you [plot()](https://www.rdocumentation.org/packages/graphics/versions/3.5.0/topics/plot) a fitted linear regression model in `R`, the result provides four graphs that you have seen before.
+These can be useful for identifying an appropriate model.

-You will compare these graphs to those created using the same procedure but with logarithmic expenditures as the outcome.
-This provides another piece of evidence that log expenditures are more suitable for regression modeling, a common feature of actuarial applications.

 `@instructions`
 - Randomly split the data into a training and a testing data sets.
 Use 75\% for the training, 25\% for the testing.
 - Fit a full model using `expendop` as the outcome and all explanatory variables.
 Summarize the results of this model fitting.
 - You can [plot()](https://www.rdocumentation.org/packages/graphics/versions/3.5.0/topics/plot) the fitted model to view several diagnostic plots.
 These plots provide evidence that expenditures may not be the best scale for linear regression.
 - Fit a full model using `logexpend` as the outcome and all explanatory variables.
 Use the [plot()]() function for evidence that this variable is more suited for linear regression methods than expenditures on the original scale.

+`@hint`

 `@pre_exercise_code`